Ian Fraser journalist, author, broadcaster

 Campbell admits, however, that deal-flow has been slowing in the first half of this year, partly because of the US slowdown and corresponding fears for the mid-term economic future in the UK and Europe.

-Some companies are, for example, putting off acquisitions in the belief that Sir Eddie George will ensure borrowing rates are even lower before the year end.
-However Campbell said a boost in advisory work was compensating for any temporary slowdown in deals.
+Some companies are, for example, putting off acquisitions in the belief that Bank of England governor Sir Eddie George will bring borrowing rates down before the year end.
+However, Campbell said a boost in advisory work was compensating for any temporary slowdown in deals.
 “This is lumpy business,” said Murray.

-Campbell believes that “getting the people issues” right has been critical to British Linen’s success.
-The firm has eschewed having a chief executive in favour of a flat organisational structure, and the London and Edinburgh offices operate as a seamless whole.
+Campbell believes that “getting the people issues” right has been critical to British Linen Advisers’ early success.
+The firm has eschewed having a chief executive in favour of a flat organisational structure, and the London and Edinburgh offices operate seamlessly.
 “We view the whole country as our marketplace,” said Campbell.
 “Having British in the name certainly helps.”

 Next weekend the company’s entire staff, together with spouses and offspring, is going on a jaunt to London — including a spin on the London Eye.